draganm/threadsafe-lru/README.md

 ## Thread safety

 	There are two level of locking within the cache.
-	Cache lock makes sure that cache structure can be accessed only by one thread at the time Value lock makes sure that only one thread produces a value for given key at the time.
+	* Cache lock makes sure that cache structure can be accessed only by one thread at the time.
+	* Value lock makes sure that only one thread produces a value for given key at the time.
 	All other threads interested in obtaining the value for the key are waiting for the first thread to finish

 ## Testing